Roasted Asparagus

 Instructions

-• Preheat the oven to 425°F (220°C).
+• Prep the asparagus.
+Preheat the oven to 425°F (220°C).
 Snap off (or cut off) and discard the woody ends of the asparagus.

-Chopped asparagus on a wooden board for roasted asparagus
+Slicing asparagus on a wooden board before roasting.

-• On the baking sheet, toss the asparagus spears with olive oil, garlic, salt, and pepper.
+• Season the asparagus.
+On the baking sheet, toss the asparagus spears with olive oil, garlic, salt, and pepper.
 Then arrange them in a flat, even layer.

-• Bake for 7 to 12 minutes (less time for thinner spears, more time for thicker spears), until the spears are tender.
+• Bake in the oven.
+Bake for 7 to 12 minutes (less time for thinner spears, more time for thicker spears), until the spears are tender.

-• Transfer the roasted asparagus to a serving platter and squeeze fresh lemon juice on top.
+• Garnish before serving.
+Transfer the roasted asparagus to a serving platter and squeeze fresh lemon juice on top.

 Nutrition